 I finally finished my Very Large Crochet Wild Mustang Horses and Large Unicorn!
 They are my largest crochet amigurumi project to date, and I made 3 of them!
 I love them all!
 I have entered the large crochet Unicorn and the Black Beauty into the San Diego County Fair for the year 2018.
 I think you are going to have a lot of fun if you make your own unique large horse.
 Black Beauty is the sturdiest out of the 3 large horses, and in the video tutorial, I show what I put inside of her legs and body to make her so sturdy.
 If you are making the crochet large horse for a small child, I wouldn’t recommend putting the craft wire into the body.

-If you would like to vote for your favorite crochet Siberian Husky Dog entries, here is the direct link:
+If you would like to purchase the PDF written pattern, here is the direct Ravelry link:

 If you would like to make your own large horse eyes, here is the free PDF download for the eye measurements: